raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

  - Could you use the ideas used so far to tell a joke via the LED screen?
  - All the examples so far could be made shorter, while still achieving the same thing.
 Can you find ways to make these shorter and more efficient?
  - How would you choose a totally random colour, rather than just a random shade of a colour?
- - If your Sense HAT is connected to the internet you could use a Twitter library to make it display incoming tweets!
+ - If your Sense HAT is connected to the internet, you could use a Twitter library to make it display incoming tweets!

 ## Displaying images